SherlockPsy/Life/04_CONTRACT_AGENT.md

 - evaluators
 - diagnostics
 - meta state
+- hidden variables

-The Agent cannot “remember” anything that was not reread.
+The Agent does not know it is an Agent.

 ---